Mexico City Metro overpass collapse: Aftermath and litigation

 After the first DNV report, Grupo Carso lost MX$7.8 billion on the Mexican Stock Exchange.
 They lost an additional MX$2.7 billion after announcing plans to rebuild the collapsed section.
 Just days before the second report's delivery, DNV filed a complaint with the FGJCDMX due to a breach in the chain of custody regarding a package sent to the United States for further studies.
 Upon its return to Mexico, the box containing the samples had been tampered with, which could impact the investigation.

-In August 2021, the FGJCDMX initiated an investigation into eleven welders and two supervisors.
+In August 2021, the FGJCDMX initiated an investigation into 11 welders and two supervisors.
 By October, charges of manslaughter, injury, and property damage were announced against Horcasitas, along with nine former officials and supervisors.
 Many of these individuals had been disqualified from public office in 2014 and 2015 for their roles in the project's planning and construction.
 Horcasitas' defense argued that errors arose when the city sought to modify the original project and contracted different companies, claiming that the line's infrastructure had not received proper maintenance since its opening.
 The defense also pointed out that the Spanish version of DNV's report omitted maintenance-related information.
-The ten former officials were charged in December 2021 and are awaiting trial as of January 2023.
+Ten former officials were charged in December 2021, and as of May 2026, eight of them were awaiting trial, with no date been set for a preliminary hearing.
+In the meantime, two of the defendants had died.

 Carso estimated that the reconstruction and reinforcement of the collapsed bridge would cost MX$800 million.
 In November 2021, the company stated that it had subcontracted the stud-welding company J. J. Jiménez, S. A. de C. V. in 2010, and that Carso had supervised the work through a verification system that assessed the welding of the studs, their alignment, and their final positions.

 By February 2022, 80 percent of those affected had received compensation from Carso as part of a deal stipulating that they would not pursue legal action or seek additional payments.
 This percentage increased to 90 percent by May 2022.
 Compensation amounts varied based on the severity of injuries, ranging from 450,000 to six million pesos (about US$21,600 to 290,000) for the families of deceased victims.
 Carso retained the right to seek reimbursement from those found legally responsible for the collapse and to take legal action against them.
 By February 2022, the remaining parties who had not accepted the compensation were pursuing legal action against Carso.

 Sheinbaum and Ebrard were both candidates for MORENA in the 2024 presidential election.
 According to international journalists, the collapse could have impacted their presidential campaigns, as Ebrard oversaw the construction of Line 12, regarded as his signature infrastructure project, while Sheinbaum had over two years to address concerns about the line's condition and ensure its proper maintenance.